Strategyproofness-Exposing Descriptions of Matching Mechanisms: On Additional Descriptions of DA

 {P_{\mathrm{hold}}} {d^{\text{hold}}}

-In this section, we construct an institution-linear individualized dictatorship description of (applicant-optimal) DA.\footnote{ For some technical intuition on why such a description might exist, consider the construction used in \autoref{thrm:MTR-DA-LB}, and consider an individualized dictatorship for applicant $i$ executed on these preferences.
+In this section, we construct an institution-proposing linear-memory menu-in-outcome description of DA.\footnote{ For some technical intuition on why such a description might exist, consider the construction used in \autoref{thrm:MTR-DA-LB}, and consider a menu-in-outcome description for applicant $i$ executed on these preferences.
 To find the menu in this construction with an applicant-proposing algorithm, all of the ``top tier rotations'' must be ``rotated'', but to find the correct final matching after learning $t_i$, some arbitrary subset of the rotations must be ``unrolled'' (leaving only the subset of rotations which $t_i$ actually proposes to). \autoref{thrm:MTR-DA-LB} shows that all of this information must thus be remembered in full.
 Now consider a run of \autoref{alg:AKL-alg} on these preferences (or on a modified form of these preferences where institutions' preference lists determine which top tier rotations propose to bottom tier rotations).
 Some subset of top-tier institutions will propose to applicant $i$.
 To continue on with a run of \autoref{alg:AKL-alg}, it suffices to undo \emph{exactly one} of these proposals.
 So, if two or more top-tier rotations trigger a bottom-tier rotation, then we can be certain that the bottom-tier rotation will be rotated, and we only have to remember which bottom-tier rotations are triggered by {exactly one} top-tier rotation (which takes $\widetilde O(n)$ bits). } Throughout this section, let $P|_{d_i : L}$ denote altering preferences $P$ by having $d_i$ submit list $L$.